Master's degree (2 years)

 The world is facing significant challenges such as climate change, overuse of resources, loss of biodiversity, land use, and urbanization, with complex issues that require multidisciplinary expertise.
 In the world's growing cities, there is a growing interest and concern among residents for food production, self-sufficiency, food security, circular use of resources, and sustainable development, challenging society to find innovative solutions.
 Currently, about half of the world's population lives in urban areas, a number expected to rise to 70% by 2050.
 This will increase the pressure to provide enough healthy and nutritious food for the urban population.
 The pressure on the Earth's land resources is significant, aiming to avoid using land areas that house rich biodiversity.
 Utilizing various types of land suitable for both small- and large-scale food production is a possible solution, requiring broad interdisciplinary expertise in collaboration with private and public stakeholders in a transdisciplinary interaction.

-NMBU's strategy towards 2030 is "Investing together in a sustainable future."
-NMBU has also developed a learning philosophy that provides the basis for an educational transformation with increasing emphasis on student-active learning.
-The master's program in urban agriculture is based on this mindset and will bring together both students and teachers from all NMBU environments that emphasize sustainable development, interdisciplinary collaboration, transdisciplinarity, cooperation, student-active learning, and continuous development of effective teaching methods as the basis for lifelong learning, which is one of NMBU's focus areas towards 2030.
+NMBU has developed a learning philosophy that provides the basis for an educational transformation with increasing emphasis on student-active learning.
+The master's program in urban agriculture is based on this mindset and will bring together both students and teachers from all NMBU environments that emphasize sustainable development, interdisciplinary collaboration, transdisciplinarity, cooperation, student-active learning, and continuous development of effective teaching methods as the basis for lifelong learning.

 • Learning activities